kyanyoga/yahooFinStream/README.md

 #### sleep
 time.sleep(5)
 #####
-You can also edit the file stream the stocks of your choice.
+You can also edit the file to stream the stocks of your choice.
 ##### stocks
 stocks = ["YHOO", "HPE", "AMZN", "AAPL", "GOOGL", "TWTR", "FB"]
 ##### output